I looked into Forever 21’s stuff quite a short time ago but they’re stuff is a bit too roomy for my liking.

 With solid colored tees and polos, it’d look great with patterned and textured jackets/blazers. usually outerwear is a bit more expensive than other clothing options, but that’s also because it should last longer. so for higher end outwear, go for more established stores. but for cheap fashions, check out places like H&M, Zara, Forever21, etc.

 As for stores, there’s always American Eagle, Abercrombie & Fitch, Hollister, Forever 21, H&M, Gap, Banana Republic, Hot Topic, Pacific Sunwear, Zara, Nordstrom, Burlington Coat Factory etc. Go into any store and just scope it out…if they have great things…good, if not, you can try another place.
-Sometimes, my guy friends find great deals and finds at the randomest places from thrift stores to department stores and sporting goods shops.posted over 4 years ago
+Sometimes, my guy friends find great deals and finds at the randomest places from thrift stores to department stores and sporting goods shops.posted about 5 years ago

 If you’re still young and still growing, now is not the best time to be investing in outerwear.
 Thrifting or fast fashion retailers (Zara, H&M, Topman, Uniqlo) will be your best bet because you can stretch your dollar for something that you need but you won’t really be able to keep.

 But once you are ready to invest in some quality outerwear, you should hit two main bases first: one for everyday, one for something more dressed up.
 Think leather jacket and overcoat, peacoat and mackintosh, harrington and trench.
-A good quality coat that will last you through changes in trend and weather will be well worth your dollar once your body has settled and you’re ready to build your first serious wardrobe.posted over 4 years ago
+A good quality coat that will last you through changes in trend and weather will be well worth your dollar once your body has settled and you’re ready to build your first serious wardrobe.posted about 5 years ago